 - 82. Off-balance-sheet items under the standardised approach will be converted into credit exposure equivalents through the use of credit conversion factors (CCF).
 Counterparty risk weightings for OTC derivative transactions will not be subject to any specific ceiling. - 83.
 Commitments with an original maturity up to one year and commitments with an original maturity over one year will receive a CCF of 20% and 50%, respectively.
-However, any commitments that are unconditionally cancellable at any time by the bank without prior notice, or that effectively provide for automatic cancellation due to deterioration in a borrower's creditworthiness, will receive a 0% CCF. - 84.
+However, any commitments that are unconditionally cancellable at any time by the bank without prior notice, or that effectively provide for automatic cancellation due to deterioration in a borrower's creditworthiness, will receive a 0% CCF.
+33 - 84.
 A CCF of 100% will be applied to the lending of banks' securities or the posting of securities as collateral by banks, including instances where these arise out of repo-style transactions (i.e. repurchase/reverse repurchase and securities lending/securities borrowing transactions).
 See Section II.D.3 for the calculation of risk-weighted assets where the credit converted exposure is secured by eligible collateral. - 85.
 For short-term self-liquidating trade letters of credit arising from the movement of goods (e.g. documentary credits collateralised by the underlying shipment), a 20% CCF will be applied to both issuing and confirming banks. - 86.
 Where there is an undertaking to provide a commitment on an off-balance sheet item, banks are to apply the lower of the two applicable CCFs. - 87.
-CCFs not specified in paragraphs 82 to 86 remain as defined in the 1988 Accord. - 88.
-With regard to unsettled securities and foreign exchange transactions, the Committee is of the opinion that banks are exposed to counterparty credit risk from trade date, irrespective of the booking or the accounting of the transaction.
-Until the treatment of counterparty credit risk has been reviewed further, however, the specification of a capital requirement in this Framework, for foreign exchange and securities transactions, will be deferred.
-In the interim, banks are encouraged to develop, implement and improve systems for tracking and monitoring the credit risk exposure arising from unsettled transactions as appropriate for producing management information that facilitates action on a timely basis. - 89.
-The deferral of a specific capital charge does not apply to failed foreign exchange and securities transactions.
-Banks must closely monitor these transactions starting the first day they fail.
-National supervisors will require application of a capital charge to failed transactions that is adequate and appropriate, taking into account its banks' systems and the need to maintain order in its national market.
+CCFs not specified in paragraphs 82 to 86 remain as defined in the 1988 Accord.
+However, the credit equivalent amount of OTC derivatives and SFTs that expose a bank to counterparty credit risk is to be calculated under the rules set forth in Annex 4 of this Framework.